jinjiaKarl/CS-E4160/dns/README.md

 In summary, while both TSIG and SIG(0) are methods for authenticating DNS transactions, TSIG provides transaction-level security while SIG(0) provides end-to-end security for the entire DNS data through the use of public-key cryptography.

-7.1 Based on the dig-queries, how does Pi-hole block domains on a DNS level? the first option    client -> pihole -> bind9
+7.1 Based on the dig-queries, how does Pi-hole block domains on a DNS level?

+Install Pi-hole on ns1 and configure the client to use it as their DNS.
+Perform a dig(1) query to a non-blacklisted domain such as google.com.
+Then blacklist that domain on the Pi-hole and repeat the query.
+(The result should not be same for both runs.)

+the first option    client -> pihole -> bind9
 ```
 # refer to https://www.techaddressed.com/tutorials/basic-pi-hole-config/